marhoy/flask-entur-avgangstider/docs/developing.rst

 ---------------------------------------
  ::

+    # Install Python 3.7 and make a new virtual environment
     pyenv install 3.7.4
     pyenv virtualenv 3.7.4 avgangstider

+    # Clone the repository
     git clone git@github.com:marhoy/flask-entur-avgangstider.git

+    # Activate the virtual environment for this directory
     cd flask-entur-avgangstider
     pyenv local avgangstider 3.7.4

+    # Install all requirements (also for development)
     poetry install